- slide 1 of 2

 Zeb the Zebra Preschool Crafts

 Zebras, with their black and white stripes, are fascinating creatures found on the African continent.
 Their interesting appearance makes them a favorite with children and adults alike.
-Here preschoolers can learn about the zebra and have fun with preschool zebra crafts by making a match-box zebra with cut straws.
+You can start by reading Lots and Lots of Zebra Stripes by Steven Swinburne.
+Preschoolers can then learn about the zebra and have fun with crafts by making a match-box zebra with cut straws.

 - Empty matchbox